National Bioinformatics Infrastructure Sweden (NBIS) constitutes the SciLifeLab Bioinformatics platform.

 Tools, data management, systems development and guidelines for the life science community.

 Large datasets usually need to be analyzed on high-performance computing systems.
-Swedish academic researchers can apply for compute and storage allocations at systems provided by The Swedish National Infrastructure for Computing (SNIC), such as the UPPMAX systems.
+Swedish academic researchers can apply for compute and storage allocations at systems provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), such as the UPPMAX systems.
 NBIS maintains bioinformatics software and data on UPPMAX and offers associated user support.

-NBIS also provides a 2-year advisory program for PhD students interested in having a bioinformatics expert as an additional mentor.
+For PhD students NBIS has a 2-year advisory program where you get a bioinformatics expert as an additional mentor.

 Mail address